MetOffice/CSET/docs/source/working-practices/documentation.rst

 date.
 The `Sphinx website`_ has a useful primer to using reStructuredText for documentation.

-You can build the documentation of CSET with the following command(s):
+You can build the documentation of CSET with the following command:

 .. code-block:: bash

-    # Set up a virtual environment and install tox if not yet done.
-    python3 -m venv venv
-    source venv/bin/activate
-    pip install tox
-    # Build the docs
     tox -e docs

 The documentation will be output to the docs/build directory.